If you want your article to be published, it should the following:

 the budget has been determined, it is not changed, even if the activity

 is changing.
-The static budget is
+The

 used in many service companies and for some administrative functions of